 After years of rumors, Apple TV+ could finally launch on Android platforms, but a job listing is the only evidence of progress.

-Apple TV could be coming to Android smartphones The Apple TV app is necessary to watch Apple TV+ and purchased iTunes content, but it has never been released on Google Play for Android smartphones.
+The Apple TV app is necessary to watch Apple TV+ and purchased iTunes content, but it has never been released on Google Play for Android smartphones.
 Despite being a competitor to Google's platform, Apple has brought services like Apple Music to Android, and Apple TV is already on smart TVs, so smartphones aren't a big leap.

-Bloomberg is looking for a "senior android engineer" to "help build an application used by millions to watch and discover tv and sports."
+A job listing first discovered by Bloomberg is looking for a "senior android engineer" to "help build an application used by millions to watch and discover tv and sports."
 The job listing went live on May 25.

 Continue Reading on AppleInsider | Discuss on our Forums